qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    in a new group.

-To bring a layer out of a group, you can drag it out, or right click on it and choose :guilabel:`Move to top-level`; the layer is placed at the same level than the group it was inside.
+To bring a layer out of a group, you can drag it out, or right click on it and choose :guilabel:`Move Out of Group`; the layer is moved from the group and placed above the group.
 Groups can also be nested inside other groups.
+If a layer is placed in a nested group, this function will move the layer out of any of the nested groups.

 To move a group or a layer to the top of the layer panel, you can either drag it to the top, or choose :guilabel:`Move to Top`.
 If you use this option on a layer nested